guides

 Guide

 Great audio is more about care than gear.
-Whether you are capturing a quick update for Keepsake or a full interview for the family archive, follow this process to get warm, clear voice notes every time.
+This recording voice notes guide shows you how to capture warm, clear sound, whether you are saving a quick update for Keepsake or a full interview for the family archive.

 Share your plan ahead of time.
 Let the storyteller know how the audio will be used, who will hear it, and how long you expect to record.
 Ask about accessibility needs: headphones, captions for follow-up transcripts, or translation support.